All Episodes

 And here's why.

-Because you start pouring billions of dollars into Freddie Mac and Fannie Mae.
+Because you start pouring billions of dollars into Freddie Mac and Fannie Mae, it means that they are failed concepts.

 They are the weirdest organizations in the world.

-They are private, supposedly private corporations, run by the government.
+They are private, supposedly private corporations run by the government.

 You know how people feel about these things.